rdela/rdela.com/src/pages/credits/index.md

 Anyhoo, as of this post I am using a slightly modified version of the [Github&nbsp;theme](https://github.com/KyleAMathews/typography.js/tree/master/packages/typography-theme-github).
-After much staring at the screen and tweaking CSS (hello styled-components) Had to include the inimitable
+After much staring at the screen and tweaking CSS, had to include the inimitable [Source Serif](https://typekit.com/fonts/source-serif) by [Frank Grießhammer](https://typekit.com/designers/frank-griesshammer), [Source Sans](https://typekit.com/fonts/source-sans)
-[Source Serif](https://typekit.com/fonts/source-serif)
-by [Frank Grießhammer](https://typekit.com/designers/frank-griesshammer),
-[Source Sans](https://typekit.com/fonts/source-sans)